 Meeting your puppy's exercise needs is a necessary requirement of dog ownership and one that is often overlooked by prospective buyers.
 Some dogs need frequent, vigorous bouts of exercise to stay fit, happy, and mentally healthy.
 Other breeds, Shih Tzu were developed specifically for sitting in laps and lounging around all day long.
 As an owner, it's up to you to decide what kind of activity you can reasonably accommodate and choose a puppy accordingly.

 One of the most important things to consider when choosing a puppy is its adult size.
 Though many puppies start out very small, they grow quickly and become too big for their owners to accommodate in their current living space.
 Ironically, very large breeds end up in shelters less often than medium-sized breeds, like the German Shepherd because large breed owners more often know what they are getting into before they buy.
 That's why it's best to consult with a professional if you are unsure how large a dog will be as a fully grown adult.

 Can You Afford to Care For a Dog?

 Now that you understand the reasons why you want to buy a puppy, and what your lifestyle can reasonably accommodate, it's time to move on to what you can reasonably afford.
 Though caring for some dog breeds is more expensive than others, there is a minimum cost of ownership that you must be able to afford if you are to care for a dog throughout its life.
 The minimum cost of dog ownership includes all of its veterinary, nutritional, and grooming expenses, as well as all of the supplies, toys, and puppy-proofing equipment you need to ensure a safe, happy and healthy life for your dog.
-That said, the AKC estimates the minimum cost of dog ownership to be between $14,480 and $15,051 depending on the size and life expectancy of the dog.
+That said, the AKC estimates the minimum cost of dog ownership to be around $1k per year, depending on the size and life expectancy of the dog.